Scaife Hall

 Source: College of Engineering

-Carnegie Mellon University has started construction on a new Scaife Hall, the Alan Magee Scaife Hall of Engineering.
+Carnegie Mellon University opened the new Alan Magee Scaife Hall and the Engineering Quad, which bring energy and vibrancy to the heart of the College of Engineering.
 The unique design of the new building will accelerate collaboration from across Carnegie Mellon University.
 Its shared laboratories will support large, multidisciplinary teams—allowing research partners from across the university to work together in the same space.
 By increasing collaboration across disciplines, the new Scaife Hall will propel forward new research fields, such as intelligent systems, Softbotics, and drone research.

 Source: College of Engineering